Get alerts of updates about «Advice to specific sectors»

-- Keep a good distance from people who may be infected with COVID-19 (at least 1 meter).
+- If possible, keep a good distance from people with confirmed or suspected COVID-19 (at least 2 metres).

-- If there is a danger of splashing or spills from bodily fluids, an overall or plastic apron may be needed to protect work clothes.
+- Use an overall or plastic apron if there is a danger of splashing or spills from bodily fluids.

-- If people infected with COVID-19 are, for example, in a police station, it is recommended to set aside separate enclosed areas for this.
-Other measures must be clarified in consultation with the municipal health service.
+- Other measures must be clarified in consultation with the municipal health service.

 - Advice on home quarantine